-On August 27, 2021, APRA released a finalized cross-industry Prudential Standard CPS 511 Remuneration ("CPS 511") which came into effect for the MGL Group on January 1, 2023.
-The new standard requires boards to maintain a remuneration framework that promotes effective risk management of both financial and non-financial risks including variable downward-adjustment tools and deferral periods to address poor risk and conduct outcomes.
+APRA's Prudential Standard CPS 511 Remuneration ("CPS 511") came into effect for the MGL Group on January 1, 2023.
+This standard requires boards to maintain a remuneration framework that promotes effective risk management of both financial and non-financial risks including variable downward-adjustment tools and deferral periods to address poor risk and conduct outcomes.

-On October 18, 2021, APRA released the finalized cross-industry Prudential Guidance CPG 511 Remuneration ("CPG 511") to support CPS 511 and assist entities in meeting the new requirements under CPS 511 which is aligned with the Government's proposed Financial Accountability Regime.
+On October 18, 2021, APRA released the finalized cross-industry Prudential Guidance CPG 511 Remuneration ("CPG 511") to support CPS 511 and assist entities in meeting the new requirements under CPS 511 which is aligned with the Government's Financial Accountability Regime.
 On December 13, 2021, the MGL Group submitted a self-assessment of its current remuneration framework against the new requirements and submitted a final board-approved Implementation Plan to APRA.